vrtmrz/livesync-commonlib/readme.md

-# This is the common lib of xxxx-LiveSync
+The common library of Self-hosted LiveSync and its series.

-everything WIP.
+License: MIT